India's Modi to meet China's top diplomat as Asian powers rebuild ties

 NEW DELHI (AP) — Indian Prime Minister Narendra Modi will meet with China’s top diplomat on Tuesday in a sign of easing tensions between the nuclear-armed neighbors after a yearslong standoff between the Asian powers.

-Chinese Foreign Minister Wang Yi, who arrived in India on Monday, is scheduled to hold talks with Modi and other leaders, including National Security Adviser Ajit Doval, about the disputed border in the Himalayan mountains.
-Reducing the number of troops on the border, and resuming some trade there, is expected to be on the agenda.
+Chinese Foreign Minister Wang Yi, who arrived in India on Monday, is scheduled to hold talks with Modi and other leaders about the disputed border in the Himalayan mountains.
+Reducing the number of troops on the border and possibly resuming trade in the contested region are expected to be on the agenda.

 ‘Compromise at the highest political level’